 Another of Edward the First’s castles, this was his last and incomplete.
 It is another half-hour drive west from Conwy, just on the island of Anglesey.

-Beaumaris is a charming village that is well worth the visit on its own.
-The castle, although incomplete, is in ruins except for one room, the Chapel, and there is an interesting film about the history of the area worth seeing.
+Beaumaris is a charming village well worth the visit on its own.
+The castle, although incomplete, is in ruins except for one room, the Chapel, and there is an interesting film about the area’s history worth seeing.

 Rhuddlan Castle